One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 Wouldn’t you agree?

-Walk a bit further into Karaalioğlu Park and the city’s coastline, towards Konyaaltı, starts to open up.
+Walk a bit further into Karaalioğlu Park and the city’s rugged coastline, towards Konyaaltı Beach and beyond, starts to open up.

 It’s thought Hıdırlık Tower was used as a lighthouse at some time during its history.